Street Fighter: The Legend of Chun-Li: Production

-In 2006, Hyde Park Entertainment and Capcom announced its intention to produce a film adaptation of the game series in a joint venture under the 20th Century Fox banner, with the storyline to focus on a Street Fighter origin story starting with one of its characters Chun-Li with screenwriter Justin Marks to write a script for the adaptation.
+In 2006, Hyde Park Entertainment and Capcom announced their intention to produce a film adaptation of the game series in a joint venture under the 20th Century Fox banner, with the storyline to focus on a Street Fighter origin story starting with one of its characters Chun-Li with screenwriter Justin Marks to write a script for the adaptation.
 In 2007, Hype Park has chosen Andrzej Bartkowiak to helm as film director.
 That same year, it was announced that Kristin Kreuk was cast as Chun-Li.

 In 2008, Michael Clarke Duncan, Chris Klein, Taboo, Rick Yune and Neal McDonough were cast as characters Balrog, Charlie Nash, Vega, Gen and M. Bison with Moon Bloodgood, Edmund Chen, Josie Ho and Cheng Pei-pei were also cast in roles as well.
 In the interview with MTV, Jean-Claude Van Damme who played Guile in the 1994 film revealed that he was offered to reprise his role but turned down the movie.
-Before shooting began Yune left the film for unknown reasons but was replaced by Robin Shou, who played Liu Kang, the lead character in the Mortal Kombat films as Gen.
+Before shooting began Yune left the film for unknown reasons but was replaced by Robin Shou, who played Liu Kang, the lead character in the Mortal Kombat films as Gen. Dion Lam and Jonathan Eusebio served as the film's fight choreographers.

 Filming took place between March and April 2008.
 Shooting locations included Hong Kong, China; Bangkok, Thailand; Vancouver, Canada; and Reno, Nevada and Herlong, California, United States.

 Release

-Originally it was slated to be released to theatres sometime in Fall 2008 release, but because of the ongoing writers strike at the time and because of more time with filming, the film was released in theatres in the United States on February 27, 2009.
+Originally it was slated to be released to theatres sometime in the Fall of 2008, but because of the ongoing writers strike at the time, the film was released in theatres in the United States on February 27, 2009.
 In Australia, the film did not receive a theatrical release, but a straight-to-DVD release instead on January 14, 2010.

 Box office performance

-The film opened theatrically on its opening weekend on February 27, 2009 alongside Jonas Brothers: The 3D Concert Experience and Madea Goes to Jail (the latter on its second weekend).
+The film opened theatrically on its opening weekend on February 27, 2009, alongside Jonas Brothers: The 3D Concert Experience and Madea Goes to Jail (the latter on its second weekend).
 The film opened at #9 on its opening weekend at over $1.5 million.
 The film flopped at the box office, grossing $12.8 million worldwide against its $50 million budget.

 Home media

 The film was released on home media on DVD and Blu-ray on June 30, 2009. with a Unrated/PG-13 version.
 The special First Run release included a bonus DVD of the Udon Street Fighter Comic Series: "Round One FIGHT."

-The film performed at #9 at the American DVD sales chart, selling 92,830 units in the first weekend.
+The film performed at #9 on the American DVD sales chart, selling 92,830 units in the first weekend.
 About 258,000 DVD units have been sold so far in the United States, bringing in revenue of $4.7m.
 This figure does not include DVD rentals/Blu-ray sales.